aivaraleksiev/Sticky-notes.com/REST API documentation.md

 Based on [Define Note's REST API task](https://github.com/aivaraleksiev/Sticky-notes.com/issues/4)

 > The user must be able to
-> - create notes with title, text and tags
+> - create notes with title, text and color.
 > - edit/delete notes
-> - search for Notes: by title / by text / by tag
+> - search for Notes: by title / by text / by color

 ## REST API